Mutual Visibility in Graphs

 While these new concepts are interesting in themselves, their study is motivated by the fundamental role that mutual visibility plays in problems arising in the context of mobile entities, as shown below.
 Furthermore, points of a graph in mutual visibility may represent entities on some nodes of a computer/social network that want to communicate in a efficient and ``confidential'' way, that is, in such a way that the exchanged messages do not pass through other entities.

 \paragraph{Related works} Questions about sets of points and their mutual visibility in Euclidean plane have been investigated since the end of XIX century.
 Perhaps, the most famous problem was posed by Sylvester~\cite{sylvester1893}, who conjectured that it is not possible to arrange a finite set of points ``so that a right line through every two of them shall pass through a third, unless they all lie in the same right line''.
 A correct proof was given by Gallai~\cite{gallai44} some 40 years later, with a theorem now known as Sylvester--Gallai theorem.
+In~\cite{dudeney917} Dudeney posed the celebrated and still open no-three-in-line problem: find the maximum number of points that can be placed in an $n\times n$ grid so that no three points lie on a line.
 In~\cite{hardy08}, Chapter III, it is shown how to place a set of points with integer positive coordinates $(i,j)$, $j\leq i$, in such a way that each point is in mutual visibility with the origin $(0,0)$, by also maximizing the number of points with the same abscissa.